Finding a Board Game Group

 Admittedly, I really lucked out here since I work for a tech company, which tends to have a greater percentage of people engaged in nerdy hobbies and sometimes has a pre-existing group of dedicated board gamers.
 In my case, I overheard someone talking about hosting a board game night.
 My ears immediately perked up.
 When I inquired about the games they played, I was relieved to hear titles like Small World and 7 Wonders.
 Right then, I knew I’d found my crowd and got in many hours of enjoyment gaming with them.

-This group also expanded to other folks in the office and we got others to join.
+This board game group also expanded to other folks in the office and we got others to join.
 Some of them haven’t played games before, but the introduction to gateways like Pandemic led them on into games like Betrayal at House on the Hill, Terra Mystica, and even Eclipse!

 Pros: